sqliteai/sqlite-extensions-guide/README.md

 * **.dylib** is used for iOS/macOS, for Intel and ARM processors.
 Apple (macOS/iOS) also provides a mechanism to embed different processor architectures (known as “fat” or “universal” binaries) into the same library.
 This is **not supported** on Linux and Windows.
 * **.xcframework** is used for iOS/macOS to package multiple versions of the same framework (different platforms, OS versions, and architectures) into a single distributable bundle.
 It replaces the older “fat binary” approach and makes it easier to ship libraries that work seamlessly across devices and simulators.
 * **.so** is used for Linux and Android.
+* **.aar** (Android Archive) is an Android-specific package format that bundles compiled code, resources, and native libraries (`.so` files) for distribution via Maven Central or JitPack.
+When you add an `.aar` dependency to your Android project, the native `.so` libraries are automatically extracted to the device's `nativeLibraryDir` at installation time, where they can be loaded as SQLite extensions.
+This is the standard way to distribute SQLite extensions for Android apps.
 * **.dll** is used for Windows.

 On **iOS**, Apple heavily restricts loading arbitrary dynamic code for security reasons.
 You cannot just download and load a .dylib at runtime.
 The only dynamic code allowed must be signed, shipped with the app, and declared properly.